-The online final exam is 105 minutes in length and consists of 100 multiple choice / true and false questions, focusing on the learning objectives found in each unit.
-The final exam will cover materials from units 1-6, with more emphasis on units 4, 5 and 6.
-The Registrar's Office is responsible for the final exam schedule which is available approximately 4-6 weeks after the start of the course.
-This exam will be administered online through UM Learn and will be available for a scheduled time period, however once you open the exam, you will have 105 minutes to complete the exam.
-Therefore, it is important that you do not open the exam until you are ready to complete the entire exam.
+The online final exam is 105 minutes in length and consists of 100 multiple choice questions, focusing on course notes and materials in the textbook.
+The Registrar's Office is responsible for the final exam schedule which is available approximately 6 weeks after the start of the course.
+This exam will be administered online through UM Learn (under the Assessments tab, click Quizzes).
+The final exam will be available for a scheduled time period, however once you open the exam, you will have 105 minutes to complete the exam.
+Therefore, it is important that you do not open the final exam until you are ready to complete the entire exam.
+Example multiple choice questions are found in the textbook at the end of each chapter, and there is a sample exam available on MindTap.
 The final exam will be an unproctored exam (not supervised), however it is expected that you will complete the final examination without using unauthorized materials (such as notes, textbooks or other websites).
 This exam should also be completed individually, and should be completed by the student who is registered in the course.
 Please review the information found on the University of Manitoba Academic Integrity website: http://umanitoba.ca/student-supports/academic-supports/academic-integrity for more information on academic misconduct, and how to avoid it.
 Students found to be engaging in any of the above behaviours will be referred to the Food and Human Nutritional Sciences Department for investigation.